Bye Bye Birdie (1963 film)

 Bye Bye Birdie is a 1963 American musical romantic comedy film directed by George Sidney from a screenplay by Irving Brecher, based on Michael Stewart's book of the 1960 musical of the same name.
 It also features songs by composer Charles Strouse and lyricist Lee Adams, and a score by Johnny Green.
 Produced by Fred Kohlmar, the film stars Janet Leigh, Dick Van Dyke, Ann-Margret, Maureen Stapleton, Bobby Rydell, Jesse Pearson, and Ed Sullivan.
 Van Dyke and featured player Paul Lynde reprised their roles from the original Broadway production.
-It was also Van Dyke's feature film debut.

-The story was inspired by the phenomenon of singer Elvis Presley being drafted into the United States Army in 1957.
-Jesse Pearson plays the role of teen idol Conrad Birdie, whose character name is a word play on country singer Conway Twitty, who was, at that time, a teen idol pop artist.
-Presley himself was the first choice for the role of Birdie, but his manager, Colonel Tom Parker, rejected the idea as he did not want Presley in any roles that were parodies of himself or his career.
-Ed Sullivan appears as himself, host of the popular long-running CBS variety show.
-The film is credited with making Ann-Margret a superstar during the mid-1960s, leading to her appearing with Presley himself immediately after in Viva Las Vegas (shot in the summer of 1963, but only released in 1964).
+The story was inspired by Elvis Presley being drafted into the United States Army in 1958.
+Jesse Pearson plays the role of teen idol Conrad Birdie, whose character name is a word play on country singer Conway Twitty, who was himself a teen idol pop artist at that time.

+The film was Van Dyke's feature film debut and helped make Ann-Margret a superstar during the mid-1960s.
+Her performance earned a Golden Globe nomination for Best Actress and her next role was with Presley in Viva Las Vegas.

 In 2006, the film was ranked number 38 on Entertainment Weekly's list of the 50 Best High School Movies.